 I still buy toilet paper, however, unless I can procure a roll from a hotel or a public restroom.
-It’s the same with shampoo.
+I don’t buy shampoo either.
 I can wash my hair as well as my body with regular soap.
 And since I keep my hair cut very short most of the time, I don’t have enough to shampoo anyway.
 Sliced bread precludes the need for buns for burgers and hot dogs.

 Some fast-food franchises (like Burger King) now employ get-it-yourself soft drinks dispensers in their restaurants.
 You pay for an empty cup, then you can get as many refills as you want.
 The impracticality of the situation is that they still offer three sizes of cups, at different prices, for the drinks, but since you are allowed limitless refills, one size cup will serve that purpose.
 It seems that some people have not figured out the stupidity of paying for the largest size cup when you can get the same thing with the cheaper, small cup.
 Duh!